13. Paths Cross

 Henry talked.

-Once finished, he asked Luci if she understood what he told her and she managed a nod.
+Once finished, he asked Luci if she understood what he said and she managed a nod.

 Henry then asked Luci one more question.

-Went back to Luci, staring up at him with tears streaming down her face.
+Went to Luci one last time, still seated on the couch, staring up at him with tears streaming down her face.

 Bent to kiss her on the forehead and said, “Rico loves you.”

-Henry left the building the same way he had gone in.
+Henry left the building the same way he went in.

 Found the safe car and circled back to Main.